fjblau/kesslergame/.zenflow/tasks/adjust-performance-5f4f/report.md

 ## Technical Details

-The game-ending cascade lag was caused by collision effects being rendered even when `gameOver` was true.
-While the `CollisionEffect` component already checked for `gameOver` before playing sounds, there was still a race condition during component mounting.
-By preventing the rendering of collision effects entirely when the game is over, we ensure:
+The game-ending cascade lag was caused by two issues:

+1. **Collision effects rendering during game over**: Collision effects were being rendered even when `gameOver` was true, causing a race condition during component mounting.

+2. **Multiple collision sounds during cascades**: When a cascade occurred (3+ simultaneous collisions), each collision would play its own sound, creating an overwhelming audio experience that overlapped with the cascade warning sound.

+**Solutions implemented:**

+1. Prevent rendering collision effects when `gameOver` is true (OrbitVisualization.tsx)
+2. Skip individual collision sounds when `cascadeTriggered` is true (CollisionEffect.tsx)

+This ensures:
-1. No collision sounds play during game over
+- No collision sounds play during game over
+- During cascade events, only the cascade warning sound plays (not all individual collision sounds)
-2. Immediate display of the Game Over modal
+- Immediate display of the Game Over modal
-3. Clean transition without visual/audio artifacts
+- Clean audio and visual transition without artifacts

 The fix works in conjunction with the existing `stopAllSounds()` call in `App.tsx` (line 35) that triggers when `gameOver` becomes true.